Alex Jennings: 2000s

-In 2002, he appeared in the Cameron Mackintosh/Trevor Nunn revival of My Fair Lady at the Theatre Royal, Drury Lane and won an Olivier Award as Best Actor in a Musical.
+In 2002, Jennings appeared in the Cameron Mackintosh/Trevor Nunn revival of My Fair Lady at the Theatre Royal, Drury Lane and won an Olivier Award as Best Actor in a Musical.
 He was an Associate Artist at the Royal Shakespeare Company.
 That year he also appeared in The Four Feathers (2002) as Colonel Hamilton alongside Heath Ledger, Kate Hudson, and Michael Sheen.
+In 2004, he played George W. Bush in London in the original National Theatre production of David Hare's "Stuff Happens."

-In 2006, Jennings' made his breakthrough film role as Charles, Prince of Wales opposite Helen Mirren as Queen Elizabeth II in The Queen.
+In 2006, Jennings made his breakthrough film role as Charles, Prince of Wales opposite Helen Mirren as Queen Elizabeth II in The Queen.
 The film was directed by Stephen Frears, and written by Peter Morgan.
 The film depicts the death of Diana, Princess of Wales on 31 August 1997 and the reaction from the British public and the British royal family.
 The film was an immense critical and box office success after it premiered at the Venice Film Festival.
 The film received six Academy Award nominations including a win for Mirren's performance.

-In 2007, he played the role of Garry Essendine in Noël Coward's Present Laughter at the NT.
+In 2007, Jennings played the role of Garry Essendine in Noël Coward's Present Laughter at the NT.
 Also in 2007, he portrayed the Rev. Hutton in the BBC miniseries Cranford starring Judi Dench.
 He also played John Le Mesurier in the one-off BBC drama Hancock and Joan.
 In 2009, he appeared in The Habit of Art as Benjamin Britten.

-In June 2008, he made his debut in the Operetta at the ENO in Robert Carsen's production of Bernstein's Candide, in which he played Voltaire and Doctor Pangloss.
+In June 2008, Jennings made his debut in the Operetta at the ENO in Robert Carsen's production of Bernstein's Candide, in which he played Voltaire and Doctor Pangloss.

-He has recorded the audio versions of the books: Sins of the Father by Jeffrey Archer, The Kraken Wakes by John Wyndham, The Horse and His Boy, Out of the Silent Planet, and Perelandra by C.S.
-Lewis, 20,000 Leagues Under the Sea by Jules Verne, and Attention All Shipping by Charlie Connelly, which was selected in June 2008 as one of the top 40 audiobooks of all time.
+Jennings has recorded the audio versions of the books: Sins of the Father by Jeffrey Archer, The Kraken Wakes by John Wyndham, The Horse and His Boy, Out of the Silent Planet, and Perelandra by C.S.
+Lewis, Twenty Thousand Leagues Under the Seas by Jules Verne, and Attention All Shipping by Charlie Connelly, which was selected in June 2008 as one of the top 40 audiobooks of all time.
 In 2006, he recorded an abridgement of A Spot of Bother by Mark Haddon.
 He is also a regular narrator on BBC Radio 4's Book at Bedtime.
 He was also a member of the BBC's Radio Drama Company.